-In light of what we just discussed about our current view of solar system formation, none of our simulations comes close to form our solar system.
-Perhaps our closest approximation is produced in Model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ and ${S_{{\rm peb}}=1}$ (see top-left of Figure \ref{fig:panels_fluxes_model_3_mm}).
-This figure suggests that if just a few seeds form near the snowline, they can grow much more than the inner planetary seeds.
-In some of these simulations the more massive cores have a few Earth-masses and sit around 2-3~AU while the innermost planetary embryos have masses all below Mars-mass.
-Of course, in reality we need that the two innermost cores grow more than in this simulation to become gas-giant planets before migrating too much in the Type-I regime (once giant planets, their mutual interactions can prevent their Type-II migration as in \citet{massetsnellgrove01}; but see also Paper III).
-We can see some hope of this taking place in this narrow corner of parameter space explored in this paper but we are far from a firm conclusion.
+In light of our current view of the formation mechanism of the Solar System, none of our simulations comes close to matching our own system.
+Perhaps our closest approximation is produced in Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ and ${S_{{\rm peb}}=1}$ (see top-left of Figure \ref{fig:panels_fluxes_model_3_mm}).
+Figure 8 suggests that if just a few seeds form near the snow line, they can grow much more than the inner planetary seeds.
+In some of these simulations, the more massive cores have a few Earth-masses and sit around 2-3~AU while the innermost planetary embryos all have masses below that of Mars.
+In reality, we need the two innermost cores to grow more than in this simulation in order to become gas-giant planets before migrating too much in the type-I regime (once giant planets, their mutual interactions can prevent their type-II migration as in \citet{massetsnellgrove01}; but see also Paper III).
+We can see some hope of this taking place in the narrow corner of parameter space explored in this paper but we are far from coming to a firm conclusion.
 Certainly, this issue requires further investigation.